Generating embeddings using Ollama models

 We can use the Ollama client to generate embeddings.

-Using the client initialization code from Working with the Ollama API client:
+Using the initialization code similar to Working with the Ollama API client:

-We can now use this client to generate an embedding for text.
+We can now use this to generate an embedding for text.

 We may also generate multiple embeddings at once.